So what's next? You need to know how best to promote your online course.

 Here is a typical total view chart for one given video of my channel over time:

-As you can see, a video gets at least some views since the very day that it was launched, and then it will keep accumulating views at a steady pace, as long as the topic covered in the video remains relevant.
+As you can see, a video gets at least some views from the very day that it was launched, and then it will keep accumulating views at a steady pace, as long as the topic covered in the video remains relevant.

 The views might not be much initially, but at least there will be something, unlike a blog where you will see no traffic at all for months.